zorjen122/zemu/README_en.md

 # zemu

-This is a minimalistic and **dependency-free** RISC-V 64-bit simulator, compatible with c++11 and higher.
+This is a minimalistic and **dependency-free** RISC-V64-IFMC simulator, compatible with c++11 and higher.

 ### Setup